tensorchiefs/dl_course/docs/exercises/17_MNIST_feature_evaluation.md

 _________________________________________________________________
 ```

-b) Which features are the best for the classification and why?
+b) Which unsupervised learned feature respresentation is the best for the classification?
+Do you have an idea why?